How Does a Credit Card Sign-Up Bonus Work? How Does a Credit Card Sign-Up Bonus Work?

 • Earn 1X miles on all other purchases

 Many of the best rewards cards come with an annual fee.
-In some cases, that fee will be waived for the first year as part of the credit card bonus offer.
-This gives you the opportunity to get the signup bonus and try out the card for a year for free.
-After that first year, you can decide if it is worth it for you to keep the card and pay the annual fee.
+But sometimes, that fee will be waived for the first year as part of the credit card bonus offer.
+This allows you to get the sign-up bonus and try out the card for a year at no cost.
+After that first year, you can decide if it is worth keeping the card and paying the annual fee.

-In other cases, the annual fee will be billed to your account at the time you're approved for the card.
-This adds to your cost of opening a new account, but any signup bonus that is worth considering will more than compensate for an upfront annual fee.
-Often, the benefits you get for holding a card will far outweigh the annual fee, making it worthwhile to keep for the long term.
-For example, the Marriott Bonvoy Boundless® Credit Card card offers a free one-night stay every year on your account anniversary.
-If you stay with Marriott at least once per year, it should be easy to get more value from your free night than the $95 annual fee.
+In other cases, the annual fee will be billed to your account when you're approved for the card or shortly after that.
+This adds to your cost of opening a new account, but any sign-up bonus worth considering will compensate for an upfront annual fee.
+For example, the Marriott Bonvoy Boundless® Credit Card card offers an annual free night (worth up to 35,000 points) every year on your account anniversary.
+If you stay with Marriott at least once per year, it should be easy to get more value from your free night than the cost of the $95 annual fee.

 Marriott Bonvoy Boundless® Credit Card